 - Monsters in Monster Hunter do this on occasion (e.g. using close-range attacks when the player is far away), although it's not as jarring since most of them are supposed to possess only animal-level intelligence, and they usually do choose an appropriate action.
 However, their tactics are not completely random, and may sometimes come as a nasty surprise (roar to stun and immobilize the player, launch a normally easy-to-dodge beam which knocks off 2/3 of his health and sends him flying, follow up by charging him and stepping on him).

-- Golden Sun has this with all of its bosses except Dullahan, the Bonus Boss of The Lost Age and Dark Dawn, as well as for mooks.
+- Golden Sun has this with all of its bosses except Dullahan, the Superboss of Golden Sun: The Lost Age and Golden Sun: Dark Dawn, as well as for mooks.
 Downright painful for mooks, since they're already severely underpowered.
 There's a point where you just feel sorry for enemies using their non-damaging defense lowering move on your weakest character for two turns (which is actually a good idea), then attacking your strongest character the third turn, right before dying and having done practically no damage at all.

 - Phantasy Star IV: